 The rest of this article examines these factors in more detail and explores a few great ways to solve the problem.
 Let’s get started.

-And while the computer has become a staple of popular culture, it’s not uncommon to notice strange new features on your Mac.
+And while the computer has become a staple of popular culture, it’s not uncommon to notice strange new features.

 These features may be innovative, annoying, or even gimmicky, while others may be signs your Mac has serious issues.